Half knowledge is a dangerous thing. Yeap that's true. Let's look into how this half-knowledge has destroyed the concepts of MVP.

 MVP seems to be the most obvious solution when there are less time and money.
 Managers fail to set short terms goals well.

 I have even seen managers say to developers “Just make it work first, then let's think about the quality later”.
 It really seemed an unfair deal to me.
 Thinking from the customer point of view, no one wants to compromise when it comes to quality.
-Showing an under-developed product that's performance is far from being good is a serious issue to deal with.
+Showing an under-developed product is completely fine, but if it's a build-in hurry and makes no sense to the customer is a serious problem to deal with.

 The developer seems to lose interest when there is a very short amount of time.
 A developer is prone to introduce bugs when dealing with a big feature and especially managers pressure to complete the app in a short time.
 Bugs are the most obvious thing while coding but why willingly throw a hammer at your own leg.